Neogoma/stardust-SDK-doc/developer/3_4_plug_everything_together.md

 # Provide device intrisics

 Final step!
-All providers are setup and running, we now need to link it to the proper modules
+All providers are set up, we now need to link it to the Stardust modules.

 ## Link everything to the Stardust modules

 Now the final step is to link all your previously created classes and link them **BEFORE** using the Stardust modules (so better do it on Start() or Awake()).

-You will mostly only have to link it to the ```MapRelocationManager``` in order to relocate and to the ```MapDataUploader```.
+You will mostly only have to link it to the ```MapRelocationManager``` to relocate and to the ```MapDataUploader``` to map.

-If you want to setup the custom providers for relocation.
+If you want to set up the custom providers for relocation.
 ```cs
 using com.Neogoma.Stardust.API.Relocation;
 using UnityEngine;